dmitrypotenko/LearnLanguageProject-back/README.md

 # The project for language learning - backend part.
 The kotlin project that is currently under development.
-The puprose is to make an educational platform that will hold courses and tests for enlish learners.
+The purpose is to make an educational platform that will hold courses and tests for English learners.
+The web app is available now at https://lessonsbox.com/welcome.